RaphaelMocellin/rapha-mocellin-trivia/README.md

 I still plan in making some changes / improvements to this project.
 Such as:

-- Adding expenses graphic
+- Create a more complex filter for questions
-- Mobile responsive
+- Mobile responsive behaviour
 - Better CSS!